jfass/tkk/README.md

     ###. .... : tab
     #### .... : esc

 The rest of the keys may be a bit confusing, because I didn't add chords for anything that would normally be accessed by pressing shift+'some key'.
-So for example to use a '!' you need to press the chord for shift followed by the key for 1. because of this it's important to remember where all the symbols are on the qwerty keyboard. (assuming you want to use them.)
+So, for example, to use a '!' you need to press the chord for shift followed by the key for 1. because of this it's important to remember where all the symbols are on the qwerty keyboard. (assuming you want to use them.)

 Of the rest of the keys, some of them may be in the original asetniop, and others I may have added or changed.
 I don't really remember which is which, sorry.